ca-carr/smart_contracts/module_information.md

 The overarching objective is to provide a fundamental understanding of smart contracts and their associated technologies, as well as practical experience with design and development.
 The goals of this module are:

 1. To instil and develop a greater comprehension of blockchain technologies;
-2. to give experience with smart contract development;
+2. to give deep experience with smart contract development;
-3. to create awareness of the broader uses and issues of these technologies.
+3. to create awareness of the broader uses, challenges and issues of these technologies.

 ## Intended Learning Outcomes (ILOs)